Fall 2016 Enrollment

 Ashland University offers Freshman Success Seminars (FSS) that are designed to help first-year students adjust to the academic, personal, and social demands of a diverse university setting, reinforce planning and study skills, and focus on learning techniques at the collegiate level.
 Throughout the courses, they explore their strengths and goals in order to begin a four-year plan that helps them structure their future course schedules.

 Academic Advising consists of more than registration at Ashland University.
-Individualized services in scheduling, managing homesickness, dealing roommate troubles, and building strategies for success are among the common means of support that advisors provide.
+Individualized services in scheduling, managing homesickness, dealing with roommate troubles, and building strategies for success are among the most common means of support that advisors provide.

 The focus of Academic Advising is to assist and collaborate with undergraduate students to identify their educational objectives, provide accurate and timely information, and promote responsibility for their overall success.

-Within the Department of English, all courses are considered to be writing-intensive.
+Within the Department of English, all courses are considered to be writing intensive.
 That doesn’t mean, however, that other departments fail to incorporate valuable writing-intensive courses themselves!
 For example, Communications, History, and Philosophy classes are heavily influenced by students’ abilities to communicate their ideas.
 In an effort to support students enrolled in such writing-intensive courses, the University provides services and assistance through the Writing Studio.

 The Writing Studio, administered through the College of Arts and Sciences, primarily offers individual consultation for papers across the curriculum.
 Writing Assistants provide guidance and instruction in the following areas: understanding writing assignments and styles, writing essays and critical analyses, supporting theses, revising for structure and grammar, documenting research, and teaching proofreading strategies.
 More intense essay instruction is available to students through a Writing Lab that is arranged in the Writing Studio.